Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 stun.

 Crimson Vial is a small heal-over-time effect.
-It can be used the
+You can use it the

 same way as

-the enemy is using cooldowns on you and your healer needs to extra help.
+the enemy is using cooldowns on you, and your healer needs extra help.

 Macros